 Additionally, if you’re feeling burned out with pumping and think it would help to sit more comfortably, being able to lean back when you pump is a really nice feature.
-Plus, being relaxed helps you express more milk.
+Plus, being relaxed may help you express more milk.

 Finally, some women take a long time to empty.
 Pumpin’ Pals are supposed to help women empty faster – so much so that they state that you should call their customer service if it takes you longer than 25 minutes.

 What size should I buy?

 Sizing can be a little confusing.
-Pumpin Pals sets come in three sizes – small, medium, and large – and when you order a set, you get three pairs of flanges.
+Pumpin’ Pals sets come in two sizes – small and large – and when you order a set, you get three pairs of flanges.

 - A small set contains extra small, small, and medium flanges.
 The extra small and small sizes are silicone, and the medium size is plastic.

-- A large set contains medium, large, and extra large pairs, which correspond to sizes 27-40mm.
+- A large set contains medium, large, and extra large pairs.
+The large set is all plastic flanges.

 If you’ve used Pumpin’ Pals, let us know what you think in the comments!
 (You can use the code EPUMP for 5% off.)References